epiverse-trace/research-compendium/episodes/readmefile.Rmd

 - Clone a repository, and
 - Use R/Rstudio.

-We can assess our target audience and adapt this content to our projects.
+We can assess our [target audience](https://merely-useful.tech/py-rse/documentation.html#documentation-audience) and adapt this content to our projects.

 Let's assume that the following personas are examples of the types of people that are your target audience:

 - [Patricia](https://epiverse-trace.github.io/personas/patricia-discoverer.html) is a PhD student.
 She uses R to analyse infectious disease data and wants it to be reproducible.
 She is unfamiliar with GitHub and the terminal window.

 - [Lucia](https://epiverse-trace.github.io/personas/lucia-outbreaks.html) is a Field epidemiologist.
 She uses R to clean data and create plots for outbreak response.
 She wants to communicate her doubts and ideas with package maintainers.
+She does not track the versions of her code with Git.

 If we want to add external guides to facilitate the `git clone` step, we can complement our installation steps with external resources.